How I Converted a Travel Trailer to Off-Grid Tiny Home for $3000!

 I decided to install dark vinyl flooring and am fairly happy with how it turned out.
-There has been a couple joints that came apart temporarily due to expansion/contraction issues caused by temporary changes in temperature.
+There has been a couple joints that came apart due to expansion/contraction issues caused by temporary changes in temperature; but a heavy dose of PL400 seems to be holding them in place so far.
 It’s a small area so the dirt accumulates quickly and shows up on the dark floors readily, so I have to clean floors at least once a day.
 The worst thing about the floor is that it scratches quit easily, and I’ve had to come to terms with having a scratched up floor.
 It’s just a trailer after all.

 Finishing Electrical Systems

 I found a salvaged 30A cord and breaker box (coiled cable, grey box on left: $20 – thank you classified gods!) from a 70s prowler trailer, similar to mine, and hooked it up to the AC circuits.
 So when available, I can hook into shore power which has made Babs much more livable while I’m finishing up getting her fully off-grid.
 Tested the air conditioner for the first time, and it still works, yay!
 Then I hooked in the DC circuits to the old DC fusebox and mounted a bus bar on the panel to connect all grounds.
 A friend donated a 10′ chunk of three strand, 10 gauge cable to run from the exterior battery box terminals, through the front wall, to the fusebox.
 I temporarily coiled up the remaining strands to power the future inverter.
 Once I determine a balance between how much power I need for AC appliances, how much my batteries can provide, and how long it will take for my photovoltaics to charge batteries, then I can better size my inverter.